samizdatonline/samizdat/README.md

 some idle computer power, install the app and let us know its IP address.

 If you happen to be part of the W3C, please make this project unnecessary.
 DNS should not be abused for political gain.
+The open Internet is focused on ensuring the integrity and validation of domain names, so we can trust the source, whatever the source is; but that mechanism is being used to hide the Internet and hide free press.
+The world wants both integrity and access.

 ## Usage